DALTCORE/ReleaseTools/readme.md

 then you can use the `-v` flag behind every command to see the
 verbose info_

 _If a error occurs then you can add the `-vvv` parameter to the tool.
-A stack-trace will be shown_
+A stack-trace will be shown.

 ### Usage